 Methods you can use:

 - (SPRINTAX) Sprintax Software.
-This service is free; ask WSU Office of International Programs Global Services Department for an access code
+This service is free; ask WSU Office of International Programs International Student and Scholar Services for an access code

 Completion time: About 20 minutes

-- Fill in forms manually at the Global Services office (Bryan Hall, Room 206)
+- Fill in forms manually at the International Student and Scholar Services office (Bryan Hall, Room 206)

 - Download and print form 8843 from the IRS website.
 Follow the attached instructions to complete the form